 - Notify the court if there is a change in address

 - Notify the court if the incapacitated person dies by filing a copy of the death certificate or suggestion of death

 Do You Need Help With the Guardianship Process?
-Speak to a Boston Elder Law Attorney
+Speak to a Norwood Elder Law Attorney

 If you need assistance with the guardianship or conservatorship process, contact Fisher Law LLC today.
-Our Metro Boston estate planning lawyers are eager to assist you throughout each step of your case.
+Our Norwood estate planning lawyers are eager to assist you throughout each step of your case.